tenox7/autosnap/README.md

 ## Usage
 * Place `zrs.sh` in a directory accessible via PATH for cron.
 ZRS is recursive so it will need to call itself by $0.
 * Add crontab(5) entries for root.
 You can come up with any schedule you want.
 See examples below.
+* If you `zfs set snapdir=visible vol...` you will see snapshot dirs in the filesystem like on NetApp

 ## Example crontab(5) with 4 types, 4 snapshot each
     0 * * * * zrs.sh myvol hourly  0 3